antoine-roux/krita-plugin-reference/README.md

 Open Krita, in Settings -> Manage Resources click on the Open Resource Folder button.

-Copy-paste all files in the pykrita folder and restart Krita.
+Copy-paste all files from https://github.com/antoine-roux/krita-plugin-reference/archive/master.zip in the pykrita folder and restart Krita.

 ## How to enable